MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 *   `{url}`

-### Support URL/email address
+#### Support URL/email address

 This property is Optional.
 The URL of the web page where users go for support with your Extension, or an email address to contact you for support.
-You include support information for all submissions, so that your users know how to get support if they need it.
+You include support information for all submissions, so that your users know how to get support from you.

 **Possible Values**:

 *   `{email_address}`
 *   `{url}`

-### Extension Rating
+#### Extension Rating

 Extension rating helps us determine the age of the target audience of your Extension.
 To help you determine if your Extensions has a mature content, review the [Microsoft Edge Addons Catalog Developer Policies document][MicrosoftEdgeAddonsCatalogDeveloperPolicies].